Why Choose Cedars-Sinai Marina del Rey Hospital for Pelvic Fracture Treatment?

 Pelvic fractures often represent a serious injury, requiring immediate medical attention in order to avoid further complications.
-The highly skilled specialists and surgeons at Marina Del Rey Hospital provide multiple surgical and non-surgical treatment approaches for pelvic fractures, promptly evaluating and attending to this type of injury, offering postoperative advice and guidance as well.
+The highly skilled specialists and surgeons at Cedars-Sinai Marina del Rey Hospital provide multiple surgical and non-surgical treatment approaches for pelvic fractures, promptly evaluating and attending to this type of injury, offering postoperative advice and guidance as well.

-During our childhoods the three hip bones are separated but they fuse together as we grow older.
+During our childhoods, the three hip bones are separated but they fuse together as we grow older.

 The pelvis is joined to the sacrum by bands of connective tissues known as ligaments and they form a bowl-like cavity bellow the ribcage.
-Blood vessels, nerves, parts of our bladder and reproductive organs all go through the pelvic ring, which protects them from injuries and which also serves as an anchor for the hip thigh and abdomen muscles.
+Blood vessels, nerves, parts of our bladder, and reproductive organs all go through the pelvic ring, which protects them from injuries and which also serves as an anchor for the hip thigh, and abdomen muscles.
 So when a pelvis fracture occurs (quite rarely accounting for only 3% of adult fractures) we can get in a lot of trouble.

 Pelvic fractures, depending on their severity can be treated either surgically or non-surgically.
 Surgically they can be treated by the following methods:

 External fixation: External fixation of the pelvis is one of the techniques used for stabilizing unstable pelvis ring injuries either permanently or temporarily.
 External fixation involves an X-ray machine so that the surgeons may view your pelvis at all times and use it as a guide as they will need to construct a rather large device (called a fixator) which they will need to insert into your bones.